-Do I need to create an Accounting Services Agreement for every engagement?
+Do I need to create an Accounting Contract for every engagement?

 Regardless of the type of work you plan to do, you should always consider making an Accounting Contract.
 These benefits might help your decision-making:

-Both parties understand the scope of their responsibilities
+- Both client and provider understand the scope of their responsibilities.

-Whether the work will be ongoing or if it will last for a set period of time
+- Whether the work is ongoing, or for a set period of time or a single project.

-What work you will be performing once hired (for example, preparation of journals and ledgers, financial statements, or tax returns)
+- What work will be completed (for example, preparation of journals and ledgers, financial statements, or tax returns).

 How much would I traditionally have to pay for a lawyer to make a contract for accounting services?

-The great news is you do not have to pay hundreds of dollars in fees to put your contract in writing.
-With the document tools on Rocket Lawyer, you should feel empowered to produce a free Accounting Services Agreement today.
-Your agreement is built piece by piece, so you can be sure that it has all of the appropriate information within.
-Simply click on the button labeled "Make document" to start.
+The great news is you do not have to pay hundreds or thousands of dollars in attorney fees to put your contract in writing.
+With the document tools on Rocket Lawyer, you can make a free Accounting Contract today.
+Your agreement is built piece by piece, so you can be sure that it has all of the appropriate information you need.

-What steps should I take after an Accounting Agreement has been made?
+What steps should I take after an Accounting Contract has been made?

-How do I have my Accounting Contracts looked at by an attorney?
+How do I have my Accounting Contract looked at by an attorney?

-If you opt to do it by yourself, seeking out a lawyer to give feedback on your agreement can be time-intensive and relatively costly.
-Some lawyers won't even accept requests to review contracts that they didn't author.
-In the event that a lawyer does offer advice, they most likely would still demand their standard fees to do it.
-An easier way to get a second pair of eyes on your document would be to request help from attorney services at Rocket Lawyer.
-As a Premium member, you can have your agreements looked at by an experienced contracts attorney.
-Whether you decide to create additional copies of your Accounting Agreement or other documents for your business, we are here to support you.
+An easy way to get a lawyer’s eyes on your document would be to request help from attorney services at Rocket Lawyer.
+As a Premium member, you can have your agreements looked at by an experienced attorney.
+Whether you decide to create additional copies of your Accounting Contract or other documents for your business, we are here to support you.